-He turned the questions that came up to the adventurer who crawled under his eyes.
+He turned the questions that came up to the adventurer, crawling under his eyes.

-Walm stabbed something like a breastplate with the tip of his sword and urged the adventurer to answer.
+Walm stabbed the tip of his sword at something like a breastplate, urging the adventurer to answer.

-Squeaking his teeth, the adventurer began to respond.
+Gritting his teeth, the adventurer began to answer.

 “I-it, it, it was just a fake threat.
 I-I wasn’t serious.
 I-I picked a fight but was ignored, so the blood rushed to my head.”

 “Fight?
 A-ah, a fight, huh.
 Sometimes, you threaten others, by pulling out your sword, huh.”

 On the battlefield, once you drew the sword and directed it to someone, it wouldn’t end until someone died.
 This was an absolute practice in a crazy struggle.